In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

 Walled City of Lahore

 Without a doubt one of the top things to do in Lahore is to explore the Walled City.
-Ali and I spent a day, walking around, eating street food, visiting sights, riding around in rickshaws, and just being amazed.
+I spent an entire day walking around, eating street food, visiting sights, riding around in rickshaws, and just being amazed.

 It’s one of those places where everywhere you look you see something fascinating, and it’s just mind-boggling to understand how everything functions together.
 From narrow unknown alleys to bustling main lanes and never ending markets, the Walled City of Lahore is exciting and enticing at the same time.
 I loved it!